 - Development and Testing

-This is used to isolate development and testing of new applications when users don’t have a sandbox
+This is used to isolate the development and testing of new applications when users don’t have a sandbox

 Used by Independent Software vendors to create managed packages.
 These managed packages are later released as applications on the AppExchange